 Due to firewall and privacy issues, CPAB will not reply by email to members of the public.
 If CPAB receives an email from a member of the public, CPAB will respond to the individual by telephone.

 2. Removing Critical Case Designation

 Critical case characteristics entered at the hearing level will automatically pass to ARPS if the case characteristic was open at the time the hearing level case was closed.
 However, the basis for the critical case designation may no longer be present.
 Additionally, OAO staff may mistakenly identify a case as critical when it does not meet the criteria.
 In these situations, the critical case designation may need to be removed.

-If the erroneous critical case designation is identified after an analyst has already reviewed a case, the analyst may notify the BC so that the designation may be removed.
+If the erroneous critical case designation is identified after an analyst has already reviewed the case, the analyst may notify the BC so that the designation may be removed.
 However, the analyst will continue processing the case.

 A CPAB manager may remove a critical designation when the condition(s) for the critical designation no longer applies.
 If a BC or staff identifies a case in which the critical case designation should be removed, the BC will close the critical case characteristic in ARPS and notify CPAB via email to ¦¦¦ODAR OAO CPAB.
 In situations where the basis for the critical case designation is not clear, the BC will consult with a CPAB manager before closing the case characteristic.